This post may contain affiliate links. Read the full disclosure

 Light Jacket or Cardigan – Having a light jacket you can layer over clothes for evenings is recommended even during the warmer weather.

 Cold Weather Clothing – Jeans or comfortable long pants with long-sleeved t-shirts, jackets or sweaters are great options for winter.
+A jean jacket can be a good choice for that in between weather.

 During the cooler weather, ensure you have layers for early mornings and evenings when the temperature drops.